-Over his emaciated body, he wore the worm-eaten hide of some animal found dead.
+Over his emaciated body, he wore the worm-eaten hide from some animal found dead.
 His long brown hair was tangled.
 The bottom of his feet had turned into thick soles of leather from walking on sticks and stones.
 His face was dirty, and his beard had grown down onto his heaving chest.
 He leaned against the spear, watching a stag white as snow.
 It still had its antlers with more prongs than he could count from where he stood.
 He had pursued it for two days as he followed the tracks in the thin layer of powder snow.
 It had not rested.
 Neither had he.

 The instincts raged wild in his heart.
 The longing for killing something substantial animated his malnourished body.
 His diet of berries and fish was abundant during the summer.
 However, with winter, they withered and were hidden beneath snow and ice.
 He migrated further south every day.
-Yet, the cold seemed always to be breathing down his neck.
+Yet, the cold always seemed to be breathing down his neck.
 Every day and every step separated him evermore from the black mountain.
 The silhouette of which he still could see looming in the north.
 A mirage, he had pursued for multiple moons.
 And now there was a growing barrier of freezing death, keeping them apart.
 He could feel its winds raw against his skin.
 He could feel the cold of the earth creep up his bones through the feet.

 There was a boulder.
 Big enough to hide behind and close enough to throw the spear.
 He crawled there on his belly and rested with his back against it.
 There was silence, all but the scuffing of hooves and the faint wind in the trees and mountains.
 He waited for a while before getting onto his knees and peeked over at the stag.
 It was still grazing with its broadside turned toward him.
 He tried getting into a position allowing him to throw the spear with enough force for a killing hit.
 There were none without revealing himself.